-Section 4(f) also indicates that "[a] physician shall not be subject to arrest . . . for otherwise stating that, in the physician's professional opinion, a patient is likely to receive therapeutic or palliative benefit from the medical use of marihuana to treat or alleviate the patient's serious or debilitating medical condition or symptoms associated with the serious or debilitating medical condition."
+Section 4(f) also indicates that

+[a] physician shall not be subject to arrest... for otherwise stating that, in the physician's professional opinion, a patient is likely to receive therapeutic or palliative benefit from the medical use of marihuana to treat or alleviate the patient's serious or debilitating medical condition or symptoms associated with the serious or debilitating medical condition" [MCL 333.26424(f)]

 This provision does not create an alternative scenario under which a physician may issue a written certification to a patient in the absence of a bona fide physician-patient relationship with that patient or a full assessment of the patient's medical history.
-Instead, this provision merely provides a physician with additional protection from legal penalty, or disciplinary action from a professional licensing board, if a physician opines in general that an individual might benefit from the use of medical marijuana.
+Instead, this provision merely provides a physician with additional protection from legal penalties, or disciplinary action by a professional licensing board if the physician opines in general that an individual might benefit from the medical use of marijuana.